Lullabot/lb-ebook-poc/src/ebooks/rogue-university/pages/page-7.md

 ---
 title: "Verify Conclusions"
 image: "content-types.png"
-image-alt: "Two differnt ways content types can be presented.
+image-alt: "Two different ways content types can be presented.
 The top is an early flowchart.
 The bottom is a page in the CMS."
 layout: page
 tags: [chapter]
 ---